Last Updated: 18/02/2026

 Currently supports sensor data being passed to JMRI and Turnout and Lights commands beng passed to nowRail.
 (Video tutorial)

-DCC EX connection How to set nowRail to pass DCC loco and Accessory commands to DCC EX (Video tutorial)
+How to set nowRail to pass DCC loco and Accessory commands to DCC EX.
+From version 1_8_3 nowRail can pass sensor data to ExRail, digital and analogue values.

 Loco and Accessory control functions Functions that send instructions to the system to control locos and accessories.
 Commands passed to DCC-EX if connected.